 |How||Cross training||Cross tr./ jogging||Strength/ Easy run||Strides/ Easy run||LT /Steady Run|

 For most of us in the period after a marathon race, it’ll be a good idea with active recovery exercises.
 It’s different what we need.
 Most of us can benefit from massage activities either from a masseur or by using a massage gun, and stretching exercises.

 To show you cross-training activities for recovery, and how you can balance a post recovery period of 5 weeks, we have made a plan for each week below.

 Week 1: Recovery/Active Rest

-The first week is the most vulnerable period concerning injuries and illness, it is therefore, important to keep your training intensity on the lower level and not loading your legs too much.
+The first week is the most vulnerable period concerning injuries and illness, it is therefore, important to keep your training intensity at the lower level and not load your legs too much.
 The best way to control that is by using a heart rate monitor.

 Schedule Week 1:

 |Rest||Rest or Swim / Cycle||Rest||Rest or Swim / Cycle||Rest||Swim / Cycle||Rest or 20 min. rowing machine|